Nauplius Optimisation for Autonomous Hydrodynamics: Acknowledgements

 \section{Acknowledgements}

-The authors extend their gratitude to Dr. Tony de Souza-Daw, Dr. Fernando Galetto, and Adam Console for their continued support and encouragement that helped shape the direction and quality of this research.
+The authors extend their gratitude to Dr. Guang Deng, Dr. Tony de Souza-Daw, Dr. Fernando Galetto, and Adam Console for their continued support and encouragement that helped shape the direction and quality of this research.
 The contributions provided were instrumental in strengthening both the technical and practical aspects of this study.

 \appendices